JerkyTreats/dns/README.md

-# Tailscale Interal DNS Manager
+# Tailscale Internal DNS Manager

-A lightweight API for managing internal DNS records within a Tailscale network.
-This service provides a simple interface to manage DNS records for internal services, with CoreDNS integration for reliable DNS resolution and Let's Encrypt SSL/TLS certification.
+A lightweight API for managing internal DNS records.
+This service provides a simple interface to manage DNS records for internal services, with CoreDNS integration for reliable DNS resolution and automated Let's Encrypt SSL/TLS certification.

 ## The Point